-A minimalistic build script that invokes a Java class located in a "sandbox" solution of a project could lose somewhat like this:
+A minimalistic build script that invokes a Java class located in a "sandbox" solution of a project could look somewhat like this:

 The run code from solution instruction allows to enable selected plugins in the MPS instance that will run the code.
 The corresponding plugin will be enabled, together with its dependencies.

 The MPS ant task provides full control over the repository contents with several new tags - module, modules and allmpsmodules.

 The following articles explain how to build a language plugin:

 Articles on the topic of building with MPS: